slimndap/jeero/readme.txt

 * Added support for the [EventON](https://www.myeventon.com/) plugin.
 * Fixed a problem with event status import to the WordPress for Theater plugin (1.15.1).
 * Fixed a problem with the Modern Events Calendar plugin (1.15.2).
-* Fixed a problem with incorrect start and end times in The Event Calendar (1.15.3).
+* Fixed a problem with incorrect start and end times in The Event Calendar plugin (1.15.3).
 * Fixed a problem with missing prices in the Theater for WordPress plugin (1.15.4).
 * Improvements to Twig example code for templates (1.15.4).
 * Fixed support for the latest version of the Sugar Calendar plugin (1.15.4).